Skip to content

 12.1 channel_config

 Channel type configurations.
-For the full channel architecture see doc 06.
+For the full channel architecture see 06 Events, Channels & Messaging.

 Rules:

-• Credentials in config are encrypted in the secrets vault; only references are stored here.
+• Credentials in config are stored in the secrets vault (section 16.3 for the pattern; 07 Security & Governance for the full model).
+Only references are stored here.

 • Each account can have multiple channels of the same type (multiple email accounts, for example).